 Part of the test is done while exercising or with a medication that creates stresses on the heart similar to what happens during exercise.
 Another part of the test captures images of the heart at rest.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute will use the results of a nuclear stress test to help determine the best treatment plan for your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, will use the results of a nuclear stress test to help determine the best treatment plan for your child.

-A nuclear stress test involves injecting trace (very small) amounts of thallium — a radioactive material — into the bloodstream.
+A nuclear stress test involves injecting very small amounts of thallium — a radioactive material — into the bloodstream.
 The thallium makes its way through the arteries and veins of the heart while a camera rotates around your child’s chest.
 That creates images of the heart that are like X-rays, but from inside the heart.
 Radiation exposure from thallium is similar to that in a regular X-ray.

 Nuclear stress testing can provide doctors with significant information for determining how to treat your child’s heart condition.